Azure/intelligent-app-workshop/docs/wksp/05-semantic-kernel-workshop/simple-ai-orchestration/pre-reqs.md

         ![Terminal](./images/deploy-model.jpg)

-??? note "Optional"
-    The following prerequisites are optional but recommended to get the most out of the workshop:

-    1. **Azure CLI**: Install the [Azure Command-Line Interface (CLI)](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli) to interact with Azure services and manage resources from the command line.

-    1. **Azure Functions Core Tools**: Install the [Azure Functions Core Tools](https://docs.microsoft.com/en-us/azure/azure-functions/functions-run-local?tabs=windows%2Ccsharp%2Cbash#v2) to create, test, and deploy Azure Functions from your local development environment.

-    1. **Docker**: Install [Docker Desktop](https://www.docker.com/products/docker-desktop) to build and run containerized applications.

-    1. **Cognitive Services SDKs**: Install the SDKs for the Azure Cognitive Services you'll be using in the workshop, such as the [Azure OpenAI SDK](https://pypi.org/project/azure-cognitiveservices-openai/), based on your programming language and the services used during the workshop.

 By ensuring you have completed these prerequisites, you'll be well-prepared to dive into the Intelligent App Development Workshop and make the most of the hands-on learning experience.